 This research complies fully with GDPR and the Market Research Society Code of Conduct.
 Taking part in this survey is voluntary.
 See below for more information about GDPR.

 The survey is completely confidential: the school, the pupils, and the teachers involved will not be identified in any analysis and reporting.
 Ipsos MORI will store respondents’ information securely and the name and address of your school and of the class groups that take part will not be passed on to any other organisation.
-This information will be deleted on 31/10/19.
+This information will be deleted within three months after the end of the project.
 Your school will not receive any ‘junk mail’ as a result of taking part.

 Answers to the questionnaire will be used for research purposes only, and will be combined with those of others that take part in the survey.
 Only anonymous statistics will be reported.
 Pupils do not write their names on the questionnaire, and therefore will never be identifiable to the study research team nor in any data collected.